aminya/azure-sdk-for-js/sdk/openai/openai/README.md

 ### Summarize Text with Completion

-The `SummarizeText` method generates a summarization of the given input prompt.
+This example generates a summarization of the given input prompt.

 ```javascript
 const endpoint = "https://myaccount.openai.azure.com/";